pebakery/pebakery-docs/Projects/ProjectProcess.md

 This sections contains commands that will be executed every time a script in the project is processed.

-Commands placed in this section will be executed during a project build or when the `Run` button on the Graphical User Interface is pressed.
+Commands placed in this section will be executed whenever one of the following events occurs:

+* The build button is pressed, starting a project build.
+* When a codebox is executed
+* When the `Run` button on an individual script is pressed
+* When a button the scripts Graphical User Interface is pressed

 This documentation refers to the `Process` section located within the `script.project` file.
 For documentation relating to the `Process` section of individual scripts refer to `Script Process`.